telefonicaid/fiware-puppetwrapper/doc/installation-guide.rst

      ##will delete the node: nodeName

      DELETE /puppetwrapper/v2/module/{modulename}
      ##will delete the module: moduleName

+this requests will delete the node: nodeName and the module: moduleName.